Ali-Mikael/Pen-testing/h6-shells.md

 ```console
 sliver > generate --help
 ```
-This gives us a pretty comprehensive look on all the options.
+This gives us a pretty comprehensive list of all the options.

 Having perused the help page we come up with the following:
 ```console